dragonflydb/dragonfly/README.md

 And finally, <br>
 <em>Our mission is to build a well-designed, ultra-fast, cost-efficient in-memory datastore for cloud workloads that takes advantage of the latest hardware advancements.
 We intend to address the pain points of current solutions while preserving their product APIs and propositions.
 </em>

-P.S. other engineers share a similar sentiment about what makes a good memory store.
-See, for example, [here](https://twitter.github.io/pelikan/2019/why-pelikan.html) and [here](https://twitter.github.io/pelikan/2021/segcache.html) blog posts from Twitter's memcache team, or [this post](https://medium.com/@john_63123/redis-should-be-multi-threaded-e28319cab744) from authors of keydb.